toolbuilder/rollup-plugin-create-test-package-json/README.md

 This is the `package.json` of the **package you are testing**.
 If your package's `package.json` isn't suitable, you can use this option.
 If you set this option, the plugin will **not** read from the filesystem at all.
 This option exists primarily to support unit testing.

 NOTE: You can pass a Promise that resolves to a `package.json` Object if you want.
-That way, you can do some async configuration work in your `rollup.config.js`
+That way, you can do some async configuration work in your `rollup.config.js`.
+The `reject` method should be passed an `Error` object if there is a problem.
+The `error.message` will be passed to Rollup, and further processing will stop.

 ### rootDir

 * Type: `String`
 * Default: `process.cwd()`

 This option tells the plugin where to look for the project's `package.json` if the `packageJson` option is not specified.
-This plugin will start looking for a `package.json` at `rootDir` and walk up the directory structure until it finds one, or fails at the root directly.
+This plugin will start looking for a `package.json` at `rootDir` and walk up the directory structure until it finds one.

 ### outputDir